Sluggish Lymphatic System Symptoms: Why It Matters & 8 Ways To Eliminate It

 This is why some people have swollen feet and ankles, especially when they are too sedentary.
 Some people are born with fewer lymph nodes and have even more problems with excessive water and lymph accumulation when the body gets inflamed.

-Here are 8 ways to help move lymph to the lymph nodes and, in turn, assist your body in the detoxification process.
+Here are 8 ways to help a nodes,Sluggish Lymphatic System Symptoms and, in turn, assist your body in the detoxification process.

 1. Get Moving

 The only way to move lymph is by doing it physically.

 The action of your muscles and circulation aid the clearance of lymph.
 So you can do this by exercising or just moving around vigorously — muscle action peripherally puts pressure on the lymphatic system’s fine network of vessels.

 The most effective kind of exercises for moving lymph are jumping rope, jumping on a trampoline, or just jumping on the ground.